Investing Your Bonus: 4 Investment Ideas to Put Your Earnings to Work

 As alternative investments become more accessible to non-accredited investors—thanks again in large part to technology and rise of online platforms like Yieldstreet—investment opportunities have never been so diverse.
 Moreover, the fact that private market investments have a tendency to outperform the traditional stock market is becoming less and less of a secret, meaning that consumers and retail investors are in a position to take advantage of projects that had previously been exclusive to the top 1%.

-If you wanted to add more diversification to your portfolio through one single investment, for example, that invests across a wide range of alternative asset classes from real estate to art, you could do that easily through a vehicle like Yieldstreet’s Prism Fund1.
+If you wanted to add more diversification to your portfolio through one single investment, for example, that invests across a wide range of alternative asset classes from real estate to art, you could do that easily through a vehicle like Yieldstreet’s Alternative Income Fund1.
 Or if you’re curious about dipping your toes into the cryptocurrency market, the emergence of centralized coin exchanges has made that process far less complicated and intimidating.
 In any case, investing your year-end bonus could be a smart way to introduce yourself to the increasingly dynamic world of alternatives, and to do so at your own pace.

 Investments in the Fund are not bank deposits (and thus not insured by the FDIC or by any other federal governmental agency) and are not guaranteed by Yieldstreet or any other party.